 This was our first stop to our 10-day Japan trip.
 Summer just turned 1 year old and this was her birthday trip.

-Some of you might be rolling your eyes that she won’t probably remember everything but well of course she won’t remember anything but we did.
+Some of you might be rolling your eyes that she won’t probably remember everything but well of course she won’t remember anything but we will.
 We did enjoy her and enjoy the moment that we are explored the world with her.

 It’s summer here in Japan.
 It’s super hot but that doesn’t stop us from enjoying this country.